What’s ahead as Trump threatens to send ICE agents to airports while TSA workers go unpaid during shutdown

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Aaron Cooper, Alexandra Skores, Holly Yan, Alaa Elassar, Rebekah Riess and Taylor Romine contributed to this report.
+CNN’s Aaron Cooper, Alexandra Skores, Holly Yan, Alaa Elassar, Rebekah Riess, Taylor Romine and Hanna Park contributed to this report.